 A passive monster who is worshipped.
 He often appears through out the story as an important yet unsettling presence.

 Ambiguously Evil: While he's definitely associated with the Order, he seems distant from their methods and goals, and his only loyalty is to the God itself, not the Order.
 He never attacks anyone, including Heather (who's following her father's footsteps and trying to destroy the God).
+Occasionally he can even be seen during the game over screen, gently carrying Heather's body to safety.

 Non-Malicious Monster: Despite being creepy, Valtiel never actually harms you.
 He is seen attacking other monsters (as if to ensure Heather's safety) and goes out of his way to resurrect Heather if she is to die, though this is probably due to the fact that she is carrying the God in her.